msfreaks/EvergreenAdmx/README.md

 This script solves both problems.
 *  Checks for newer versions of the Admx files that are present and processes the new version if found
-*  Optionally copies the new Admx files to the Policy Store or Definition folder, or a folder of your chosing
+*  Optionally copies the new Admx files to the Policy Store or Definition folder, or a folder of your choosing

 The name I chose for this script is an ode to the Evergreen module (https://github.com/aaronparker/Evergreen) by Aaron Parker (@stealthpuppy).

 ## How to use

 Quick start:
-*  Download the script to a location of your chosing (for example: C:\Scripts\EvergreenAdmx)
+*  Download the script to a location of your choosing (for example: C:\Scripts\EvergreenAdmx)
 *  Run or schedule the script

 You can also install the script from the PowerShell Gallery ([EvergreenAdmx][poshgallery-evergreenadmx]):